Chinese, US envoys to hold first high-level dialogue on artificial intelligence - ExBulletin

 They also said the United States would explain how it addresses potential risks from the technology by making voluntary commitments with major companies in the sector and requiring safety testing of AI products.

-The US government also believes that China's AI efforts could harm the national security of America and its allies. vying to stay one step ahead of Beijing on the use of AI in weapons systems.
+The US government also considers that China's AI efforts could harm the national security of America and its allies, and Washington is working to stay one step ahead of Beijing on concerns the use of AI in weapons systems.

 China's official Xinhua news agency, citing the Foreign Ministry, said the two sides would discuss issues such as the technological risks of AI and global governance.